wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 As you can see, the HTML paragraph tag is wrapped in HTML comments with the name wp:paragraph.
 These wp:paragraph comments are how WordPress knows this is a paragraph block.
 The actual content of the block is everything inside the wp:paragraph tags, in this case the HTML paragraph tag, and the content inside that tag.

-Now click the "Exit code editor", and in the sidebar, apply a background to the block.
+Now click the "Exit code editor", and in the sidebar, apply a background color to the block.

 Now switch back to the code view, and notice how the wp:paragraph tag contains some extra data